joelchelliah/simple-repl-in-haskell/README.md

 ```
 First, the input string is extracted from the `IO String` value returned by our `read'` function, using the `<-` operator.
 It is then passed on to the looping logic which we defined earlier.
 The `unless` function here works exactly like our `if`/`else` logic in the previous code.
 It will exit the program if `input == ":quit"`.

 So there we have it!
 A very simple, albeit rather useless REPL.
-You can find the complete code example in [Repl.hs](Repl.hs).
+You can find the complete code example in the [Repl.hs](Repl.hs) file.

 ## Running the REPL